 Share this article

-Lessons on Sales, Early Adopters, and the Revenue Engine from Invest Ottawa’s IOFlex Program
+Lessons on Sales, Early Adopters, and the Revenue Engine from Invest Ottawa’s IO Traction Program

-Part 2 of the IOFlex Learning Series.
+Part 2 of the IO Traction Learning Series.
 Read Part 1: "Stop Building What Nobody Asked For" for the foundation on ICP and proto-persona validation.

 Remember that scene in Jerry Maguire where Cuba Gooding Jr. keeps yelling, "Show me the money?”
 Every founder has that moment.